roteiro-gis/terrand/README.md

 # terrand

-Terrain analysis utilities for regular 2D DEM grids.
+Pure-Rust terrain analysis for regular 2D DEM grids.

-Top-level functions compute DEM-derived rasters from `ndarray::Array2<f64>`: slope, aspect, hillshade, curvature, roughness metrics, D8 hydrology, viewshed, and contours.
+`terrand` is an ndarray-first layer for DEM-derived rasters and grid-space contours.
+It takes `ndarray::Array2<f64>` plus validated cell spacing and returns arrays or contour polylines; it does not read files or depend on GDAL.

-`CellSize` stores positive finite grid spacing.
-Raster I/O, GDAL integration, reprojection, resampling, and vertical datum handling are outside the crate.
+Use it for slope, aspect, hillshade, curvature, roughness metrics, D8 hydrology, viewshed, and marching-squares contours.

 ## Installation